Unless you have been living under a rock, you've seen it:

 Humans and their pets should make sure that they take

 certain steps before purchasing and consuming CBD.

-First, make sure that you are only giving your pet THC-free
+1. Make sure that you are only giving your pet THC-free

 CBD.
 THC (short for tetrahydrocannabinol, the intoxicating cannabinoid in

 safe for pets and should not be given to them in any doses, as it is